KHAAdotPK/KHAAdotPK/README.md

 To begin, simply clone the desired repository into the `./lib` directory of your project.
 Each repository is designed to serve as a standalone guide and resource, offering insights and code examples that reflect real world applications of machine learning principles.

-#### Live Demo: Tiny CBOW in Action
+#### Live Demo: Tiny Word2Vec (tiny CBOW amd tiny Skip-gram) in Action

-A small interactive demo of the CBOW implementation (trained on just **14 lines** of abdominal pain symptoms) is available here: https://demo-mocha-delta.vercel.app/
+A small interactive demo of the Word2Vec implementations (trained on just **few lines** of medical symptoms text) is available here: https://demo-mocha-delta.vercel.app/

-It shows how even ultra-tiny data can yield meaningful symptom similarities — we're actively improving the UI and experience.
+This demonstration shows how even ultra tiny data can yield meaningful symptom similarities.
+Actively improving the UI and experience (specially for Skip-gram).
 Feedback welcome!

 #### Contribute, Explore, and Innovate